DO YOU HAVE QUESTIONS BEFORE YOU APPLY?

 deposits to WCU.

-A living-learning community (LLC) is a residential group of students who share academic
+A learning community (LC) is a group of students who share academic and/or social

-and/or social interests.
-Research indicates that LLC participants have higher GPAs,
+interests.
+Research indicates that LC participants have higher GPAs, increased interaction

-a living component associated with it.
+and retention.
 Our T-L.E.A.R.N. program is a learning community funded by the National Science Foundation.
-We will offer T-L.E.A.R.N. students a

-are a transfer student with a need for an on-campus living we suggest requesting Reynolds
+If you are a transfer student with a need for an on-campus living, but would like

 What Courses Do I Take for L.E.A.R.N.?